vdda/Bioinformatics-Training/hgap/README.md

 If you do not have access to a cluster or the host is not a submit host, then
 you may supply the -l flag to run everything locally.

+The -d flag will keep some extra files around, but also generate some useful
+statistics at the end to help you evaluate the finished assembly.

 Some success has been achieved by using a newer development versions of runCA
 than the one we currently ship with (7.0).
 The runCA executable called by the